-5.111 Green Wedges (originally designated in the Council's 1999 local plan)

-comprise open areas around and between settlements, which help to maintain the distinction between the countryside and built up areas, prevent the coalescence of separate towns and villages and provide or have the potential to provide recreational opportunities.
-Following a review, the Council is carrying forward a modified Green Wedge designation in the form of Draft Policy ENV13.

-5.112 The Green Wedge designation has the objective of maintaining and reinforcing the individual character and identity of settlements in close proximity by restricting any development that would cause their physical coalescence.
+- 5.108 Green Wedges (originally designated in the Council's 1999 local plan) comprise open areas around and between settlements, which help to maintain the distinction between the countryside and built up areas, prevent the coalescence of separate towns and villages and provide or have the potential to provide recreational opportunities.
+Following a review, the Council is carrying forward a modified Green Wedge designation in the form of Draft Policy ENV13. - 5.109 The Green Wedge designation has the objective of maintaining and reinforcing the individual character and identity of settlements in close proximity by restricting any development that would cause their physical coalescence.
 In addition, Green Wedges may provide or have the potential to provide a valuable recreational resource, which should also be afforded protection.
 Draft Policy ENV13 therefore seeks to resist new development that would compromise the spatial gaps and recreational value provided by designated Green Wedges, unless material considerations indicate otherwise.
-It is important to note that the designation is not intended to represent landscape value, which is addressed in other draft local plan policies (primarily Draft Policy ENV1: Countryside and Landscape).
+Whilst it is important to note that the designation is not intended to represent landscape value, which is addressed in other local plan policies (primarily Policy ENV1: Countryside and Landscape), maintaining gaps between settlements is likely to be consistent with protecting landscape character.
+This is particularly true with respect to Bentham, where the Green Wedge may also help to protect the setting and special qualities of the Forest of Bowland AONB.

 &lt;sup>40 Green wedges were designated by Policy BE3 and shown on the Proposals Map of the Craven District (outside the Yorkshire Dales National Park) Local Plan, 1999.
+The background paper 'Review of Green Wedge Designations in Craven' (June 2017) includes an assessment

-&lt;sup>41The background paper 'Review of Green Wedge Designations in Craven' (June 2017) includes an assessment of how effective green wedge policy has been in maintaining distinct gaps between settlements, reassesses the appropriateness of original green wedge boundaries and considers policy wording.
-The background paper accompanies the consultation draft local plan.
+&lt;sup>41The background paper 'Review of Green Wedge Designations in Craven' (June 2017) includes an assessment of how effective green wedge policy has been in maintaining distinct gaps between\settlements, reassesses the appropriateness of original green wedge boundaries and considers policy wording.
+The background paper accompanies the draft local plan.